 Bacardí celebrates its 161st anniversary by planting a tree for every employee

-With the initiative they aspire to capture an expected amount of 2.5 million kg of CO2.
+With the initiative, the company hopes to convert 2.5 million kilograms of carbon dioxide.

 MORE IN THIS SECTION

-This valuable gift to the planet, which is being offered as part of Bacardí's 161st anniversary, has been delivered by each of the company's employees, who received a bottle of the anniversary edition of Bacardí Carta Blanca, along with a QR code that will allow them to plant their own tree and then track its progress and positive impact through an online platform.
+The trees, planted as part of Bacardí's 161st birthday, were planted by all of the company's employees, who received a bottle of the anniversary edition of Bacardí Carta Blanca, along with a QR code that will allow them to plant their own tree and then track its progress and positive impact through an online platform.

 Mahesh Madhavan, Bacardí Limited CEO, noted: